The Pros and Cons of Kangaroo Leather

 - Kangaroo leather when skived down to 50% of its original thickness only retains about 50% of its original strength.

-How is Cow Leather Better than Kangaroo Leather?
+How Cow Leather is Better than Kangaroo Leather

 The Verdict

 Kangaroo is a strong, supple, durable, light, and long-wearing leather that makes boots that will last you for years.
-If you’re the kind of guy who’s looking for the character of an easy patina and doesn’t mind explaining the fact that kangaroos are certainly pest animals, then it’s definitely worth investing in a pair.
+If you’re the kind of person who’s looking for the character of an easy patina and doesn’t mind explaining the fact that kangaroos are certainly pest animals, then it’s definitely worth investing in a pair.

-[Related: My list of The Best Boots]
+[Related: My List of The Best Boots]

 Featured image via Viberg.